alpenlabs/verifiable-garbling/README.md

 This is an implementation of garbled circuit with free-xor optimization as well as a zk proof of correct garbling using risczero zkvm.

-Our garbling circuit protocol needs to maliciously secure.
+This ensures that garbling circuit protocol is secure against malicious adversaries.
 We need to ensure that the garbler is constructing the garbling table for the agreed upon boolean circuit and also ensure that the table is constructed correctly.

-This means that even before evaluation, anyone can ensure that the evaluation will go through and will correspond the agreed upon boolean circuit.
+This means that, even before evaluation, anyone can verify that the evaluation will succeed and correspond to the agreed-upon boolean circuit.

 ![FlowChart for Garbling and OT proofs](./gc_flow.png)